Introduction to Built Environment Professional Practice

 The introductory foundation year is designed to develop your awareness, understanding and problem-solving capabilities for typical challenges experienced in the built environment.

-If you successfully complete and pass the foundation year, you will automatically progress on to the full BSc (Hons) Real Estate Development and Management degree.
+Once you successfully complete and pass the foundation year, you will progress on to our full BSc (Hons) Real Estate Development and Management degree.

 BSc Honours Degree